etalab-ia/albert-models/README.md

 - [2024-07-10] use directly base url /v1 for Langchain integration
 - [2024-07-10] remove max body client for large text
 - [2024-07-10] write a tests.py script for test your deployment
-- [2024-06-22] upgrade python version to 3.12
-- [2024-06-22] add HUGGING_FACE_HUB_TOKEN variable for private model on HuggingFace
-- [2024-06-22] new architecture for more flexiblity !

 *Incoming :*
 - Use PyTest for unit test (tests.py file)